secludedhusky/RDSOutput/README.md

 virtual audio cables and can be rather easily controlled and customized to allow for better integration.
 This was originally supposed to be a private plugin but it was made public to allow for individuals to contribute and maintain the project.

+This plugin is a reupload of Sergio Navarro's old RDSOutput plugin, with this project still being maintained.

 ![](header.png)

 ## Installation